Govetachun/Go-Distributed-Log-Search/README.md

 A simple search engine implementation in Go that stores indexes in MinIO (S3-compatible storage) and uses SQLite for metadata.

+This is inspired from [Toshokan](https://github.com/tontinton/toshokan/) which written in Rust
 ## Features

 - **Index Creation**: Create search indexes from YAML configuration